Search and rescue in Australia

 • We collaborate closely with other nations and take a leadership role in SAR in the Indian Ocean and Asia-Pacific Oceans.

-As a member of the International Maritime Organization Council and with a significant interest in shipping and maritime safety, Australia makes a substantial contribution to SAR capabilities across the region.
+As a member of the International Maritime Organization Council and with a significant interest in shipping and maritime safety, Australia plays a key role SAR capabilities across the region.

 When conducting SAR activities, we follow the guidance of international conventions.
 Australia is responsible for setting its national policies and procedures in line with these conventions to ensure we are providing an effective service to anyone in distress, no matter where they are in the Australian region.

-Our SAR services are supported by strong collaborative relationships, formal arrangements and capability building programs across the region, including:
+Our SAR services are backed by strong partnerships and programs in:

-• through the south-west Pacific island countries and territories.
+• the south-west Pacific Island countries and territories.